 Walt Disney hired his friend and ski legend, Willy Schaeffler, to survey the property and make reports.
-Willy had been the Chief of Alpine Events at the Squaw Valley Winter Olympics
+Willy had been the Chief of Alpine Events at the Palisades Tahoe Winter Olympics

-"I’d been part of the avalanche control team at the Squaw Valley Olympics and I knew Willy.
+"I’d been part of the avalanche control team at the Palisades Tahoe Olympics and I knew Willy.
 He hired me, along with Norm Wilson, to make snow surveys," explained Klaussen.
 "We rented a snowcap near Sierraville, and for two winters we spent quite a bit of time back there around and on Mt.
 Lola."

 Klaussen discovered intermediate and beginner slopes.
 At the lake’s west end he skied steeper terrain along Carpenter Ridge.
 There he found over 2,500 vertical feet of open slopes, some of which avalanched directly into the lake.
 To the north, level ground provided a potential for wonderful Nordic skiing.

 "It had all the makings of a tremendous resort.
 Everything funneled back to the lake,” said Klaussen.
 Roads into the resort from Highway 89 and around the lake would have had to be built.
 Schaeffler and Disney came up with the idea of a boat taxi to ferry skiers back and forth.
 Klaussen remembered: "We took snow and water samples.
 Walt Disney’s headquarters were in Orlando, not Southern California.
 It was funny.
 I’d go to United Airlines in Reno with coolers full of snow to send off to Florida.
 It really had the airline people baffled."